ridakk/citrix-challenge/README.md

 * unit tests are missing for both api and ui
 * used a singleton service to share session object between pages in ui but Redux can solve that more properly
-* need to figure out a way to run two webpack watch task on two different folder
+* need to figure out a way to run two webpack watch tasks on two different folder simultaneously
+* JSDOC generation for api

 ## TODOS - Citrix Mock api

-* Need to use secure protocols HTTPS & WSS
+* Need to use secure protocols: HTTPS & WSS
-* /api/session/join is synchronous
+* /api/session/join is synchronous.
+Synchronous XMLHttpRequest on the main thread is deprecated
 * no correlation between session and attendee REST resources, /api/attendee resource should be sub-resource of /session
-* Reponses contain 'X-Powered-By:Express', this exposing tech stack of server [Check Expressjs Security](http://expressjs.com/en/advanced/best-practice-security.html)
+* Reponses contain 'X-Powered-By:Express', this is exposing tech stack of server [Check Expressjs Security](http://expressjs.com/en/advanced/best-practice-security.html)
 * For invalid JSON in request body, response contains stack trace